Say and Play Family

 Drooling and Speech Therapy

-Drooling may occur for a variety of reasons (e.g., reflux, allergies, teething) but when it is due to weakness or low muscle tone of the mouth, it is a speech therapist you whom you should consult.
-I am a speech therapist and I help children eliminate drooling with oral motor therapy.
+Drooling may occur for a variety of reasons, such as reflux, allergies, or teething, but when it is due to weakness or low muscle tone of the mouth, you should consult a speech therapist.
+I am a speech therapist, and I help children eliminate drooling with oral motor therapy.

 Low muscle tone in the mouth may result in drooling due to:

-• Diminished sensation / awareness of saliva on the mouth, lips or chin
+• Diminished sensation/awareness of saliva in the mouth, lips, and/or chin

 • Inability to maintain lip closure (which could be due to weakness of the jaw)